RedRelay/YouTube-player-For-Facebook/README.md

     * No tracking

 *I am not affiliated or sponsored by YouTube or Facebook.
-Theses trademarks are the property of their respective holder They are used in the addon name under a Fair Use usage*
+Theses trademarks are the property of their respective holder .
+They are used under a Fair Use usage*.